DavidM-D/site/entries/Shaking-up-the-IDE.md

     getHieFileRule
 ```

 IDE Core allows a far more à la carte approach to putting together your IDE.
-You only have to add the rules that make sense for your setup and the low barrier to entry will hopefully foster an ecosystem of rules for the multitude of haskell setups.
+You only have to add the rules that make sense for your setup and the low barrier to entry will hopefully foster an ecosystem of rules for the multitude of haskell setups and tools.

 It's not ready for primetime at the moment, currently it's a little light on IDE features and can only get dependencies with a specially crafted .ghci file.
 I'm running a project with Neil Mitchell at Zurihac this weekend for anyone who feels like getting involved and contributing some IDE rules.

+The hope is that we can add this to [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine) as a dependency to simplify the architecture and as an improvement on the existing plugin architecture.

 ---
 [Opinions are my own and not the views of my employer]{.weak}